+Hearing Board 122

+Managing Division:

+Executive

+Contact Person:

+Maricela Martinez

+Program Purpose:

-Hearing Board 122 Managing Division: Executive Contact Person: Maricela Martinez Program Purpose: Records, documents, and maintains records of actions of the quasi-judicial Hearing Board Description of Program: The Hearing Board is a quasi-judicial body that rules on particular cases that affect only in is authorized to hear requests for variance relief, permit revocation, abatement orders, and applicants, or by interested third parties, concerning the issuance or denial of permits.
-Justification of Change Request: None.
-Activities Prepare logistics for all Hearing Board meetings, including scheduling, polling, providing re efreshments. preparation of facilities, and legal noticing requirements. , Develop and maintain Hearing Board calendar and schedules.
+Records, documents, and maintains records of actions of the quasi-judicial Hearing Boa ard.

+Description of Program:

+The Hearing Board is a quasi-judicial body that rules on particular cases that affect only is authorized to hear requests for variance relief, permit revocation, abatement orders, a applicants, or by interested third parties, concerning the issuance or denial of permits.

+Justification of Change Request:

+None.

+Activities

+Prepare logistics for all Hearing Board meetings, including scheduling, polling, providing refreshments,

+preparation of facilities, and legal noticing requirements.

+Develop and maintain Hearing Board calendar and schedules.

 Attend all hearings of the Hearing Board.

 Develop and maintain Hearing Board calendar and schedules.

 Draft selected Orders for Hearing Board review and signature.

 Maintain Hearing Board matters in IRIS computer systems.

 Print and reproduce Hearing Board notices.

 Maintain Record of Actions (Docket Book).

 Prepare and maintain docket files for each hearing.

 Collect required fees from Applicants.

 Follow-up on actions resulting from Hearing Board Orders/decisions.

 Process incoming documents and inquiries.

 Make arrangements for all off-site hearings.

-Research, compile and prepare reports for presentation to the Board of Directors and other the Hearing Board. ers as requested by Arrange for Hearing Board members attendance at Hearing Board Conferences and CARI R Trainings Track, process and issue monthly travel reimbursement and per diem payments for each r Hearing Board. nember of the Arrange for Hearing Board attendance at National Judicial College.
+Research, compile and prepare reports for presentation to the Board of Directors and of thers as requested by

+the Hearing Board.

+Arrange for Hearing Board members attendance at Hearing Board Conferences and CA

+Track, process and issue monthly travel reimbursement and per diem payments for each h member of the

+Hearing Board.

+Arrange for Hearing Board attendance at National Judicial College.

 Arrange for attendance of two Hearing Board members at annual AWMA Conference.

 Archive Hearing Board Dockets and related documents.

-Maintain the District's website as it pertains to the Hearing Board membership, calendar, a decisions/orders. ind
+Maintain the District's website as it pertains to the Hearing Board membership, calendar r, and

+decisions/orders